danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Improve the navigation and the layout (for when I implement 38 matches)
+- Improve layout of Guessing Page
-- Implement "place: away/home" key-value pair in scores array
 - Find a way for users to submit these results permanently to the database (final submit)
+- Create final landing page (after guesses are done)
 - Find a way to “autosave” these results
 - After GUESSING PAGE is done, go back to login/register and start issuing JWT and Bcrypting passwords
 - Make some minor corrections (write rules in first page, change name of the app to Football Sweepstake)